The Golden Fish, The Wonder-working Tree and the Golden Bird: Serbia

-Serbian philologist Vuk Karadžić collected a Serbian variant titled Зла свекрва ("The evil mother-in-law"), wherein the youngest sister promises to give birth to two boys with golden hands and a girl with a golden star on the forehead.
+Serbian philologist Vuk Karadžić collected a Serbian variant titled "Зла свекрва" ("The evil mother-in-law"), wherein the youngest sister promises to give birth to two boys with golden hands and a girl with a golden star on the forehead.
 Years later, the sibling quest for the green water, the singing tree and the speaking bird.
-The tale was translated into German and published in Archiv für Slavische Philologie with the title Die böse Schwiegermutter ("The evil mother-in-law").
+The tale was translated into German and published in Archiv für Slavische Philologie with the title "Die böse Schwiegermutter" ("The evil mother-in-law").

-In another tale from Vuk Karadzic's collection, Опет зла свекрва or Abermals die böse Schwiegermutter ("Once again, about the evil mother-in-law"), a king passes by the house of two orphan sisters, and hears one of them talking about his beauty.
+In another tale from Vuk Karadžić's collection, "Опет зла свекрва" or "Abermals die böse Schwiegermutter" ("Once again, about the evil mother-in-law"), a king passes by the house of two orphan sisters, and hears one of them talking about his beauty.
 He brings the poor maiden as his bride, to his mother's chagrin.
 When the queen is pregnant, the king consults with a prophetess, who warns the king to keep his wife safe, since she is to bear twins, a boy and a girl, each with a golden star on the forehead.
 The king departs with his army and leaves his wife to his mother's care.
 The king's mother takes the twins and places them in a box, and replaces them for puppies.
 She gives the box to servant with an order to dispose of the twins.
 The servant, out of pity, casts the box in a river, but the box is rescued by a miller.
 Years later, the twins meet a golden-winged angel that gives them a magic wand.